The Help That Never Came

 My husband picked up relaxing, optional household tasks during the pandemic, perfecting his sourdough bread and kombucha.
 I did the grocery shopping, the meal planning, and most of the cooking.
 On one occasion, I freaked out because we were out of dark-green vegetables but running to the grocery store for a single item seemed like an unacceptable risk.

 Most of all, as a mom, I felt burdened with a new mental load.
 The fear, uncertainty, and doubt that came with COVID-19 required constant recalculations of risk and fresh backup plans—additional emotional labor.
-Do I send the kids to school or daycare, or do I keep them home?
+Do I send the kids to school or day care, or do I keep them home?
 Do I order takeout?
 Wipe down my groceries?
 Is it okay to see Grandma with masks on?
 Are my friends on the group text mad at me for not responding quickly enough?
 Is my daughter just in a mood, or is she depressed?
 Is that tickle in the back of my throat COVID?
 Whom should I trust: the CDC or the president or my friends on Facebook?

 As that suggests, the fact that this was a public-health crisis hit moms especially hard.
 Of the many papers I’ve read in my research, one that stuck was “Dad, Wash Your Hands.”
 Through interviews conducted with college students and members of their households, Janani Umamaheswar and Catherine Tan found that “gender differences in attitudes toward risk are influenced by the unique and strenuous care-work responsibilities generated by the COVID-19 pandemic, which are borne primarily by women—and from which men are exempt.”